Why It Works

-This recipe takes its inspiration from beet skordalia, an addictive Greek dip that combines potatoes, beets, walnuts, and a whole lot of garlic.
-Translating it into a latke is a simple matter of shredding the ingredients rather than whipping them.
+Latkes are flawless as is.
+Done right, they’re golden and crispy on the outside, tender within.
+Why mess with perfection?
+Traditional latkes are simply potato, onion, egg, and matzo meal, but sometimes the bounty of rainbow-hued veggies is too much to resist.
+This recipe takes its inspiration from beet skordalia, a delectable Greek dip that combines potatoes, beets, walnuts, and a whole lot of garlic.
+Translating it into a latke was a simple matter of shredding my ingredients rather than whipping them.

-Beets, typically sugary-sweet when roasted, have a slightly brighter, more vegetal flavor served raw.
-But when briefly fried, they straddle the line between sweet and savory, partnering seamlessly with the punchy garlic, zesty onion, mild potato, and chopped nuts.
-A spoonful of horseradish sour cream is the perfect finishing touch.
+Beets, typically sugary-sweet when roasted, have a slightly milder, more vegetal flavor served raw.
+But when briefly fried, they straddle the line between sweet and savory, partnering seamlessly with the punchy garlic, zesty onion, starchy potato, and chopped nuts.
+The vibrant color is nothing to scoff at, either.
+Just look at that:

-- 3/4 cup matzo meal, plus more as needed (see note)
+3/4 cup matzo meal, plus more as needed (see notes)

 For the Horseradish Sour Cream: In a small bowl, combine horseradish and sour cream.
 Stir to mix thoroughly and refrigerate until ready to use.